 Welcome to Thomas More Catholic School, Purley

-Thomas More Catholic School is delighted to declare its Post 16 results showing significant rises in AS, BTEC and A2 examinations across the board.
+We are also overjoyed to declare our Post 16 results showing significant rises in AS, BTEC and A2 examinations across the board.

 100% pass rate at A2; including a 7% rise in A* - A grades from last year.

-A* - C grades are also up on 2015 with 72% of student achieving at this level, an astounding rise of 23% on last year.
+A* - C grades are also up with 72% of students achieving at this level, an astounding rise of 23% on 2015.

-The head teacher, Margaret Mulchrone puts these excellent results down to first-rate focused teaching, ensuring students are on the right courses and dedication and commitment from a great team of students and teachers.
+These excellent results are down to first-rate focused teaching, ensuring students are on the right courses and dedication and commitment from a great team of students and teachers.

 Twins Raheel and Adeel Butt achieved an impressive 8 A2 examinations between them, including 2 A*, 3 A, 2 B and 1 C grade; both boys have secured places at Russell Group Universities to study Mechanical Engineering.

-For particular mention at AS and BTEC level are James Counter and Emily Walsh who achieved 2 A grades and will take further A2 examinations in 2017.
-Maxine Alleyne Pacheco achieved an A and a B and is doing a straight A2 courses in English and Sociology.
+For particular mention at AS Level are James Counter and Emily Walsh who achieved 2 A grades and will take further A2 examinations in 2017.
+Maxine Alleyne Pacheco achieved an A and a B and is doing A2 courses in English and Sociology.